-THIS PAGE CONTAINS INFORMATION FOR PEOPLE INTERESTED IN PERFORMING AT THE MOISTURE FESTIVAL.
+THIS PAGE CONTAINS INFORMATION FOR PEOPLE INTERESTED IN PERFORMING AT THE 2017 MOISTURE FESTIVAL

 (If you are a producer interested in booking a performer for your event, please contact the performer directly.
 You can browse our performer archives here: variety archives or burlesque archives

 Thank you for your interest in Seattle's Moisture Festival.
 We are dedicated to presenting the very best in live comedy/varietè, aerial, and burlesque performance.
 Our festival is organized by performers, for performers, and has become a place to gather, see old friends and meet new ones.
 Our approach is a unique volunteer-driven festival, and continues to be a work in progress.

 The 2017 Moisture Festival will take place in Seattle, Washington over four weeks:

 Below is a description of how the festival is organized, and what information we need to consider your act for the 2017 festival.

 Participation in the festival is by invitation only.

 Each year we invite some old friends to return, and invite some new artists to join us.

 If you have performed at the Moisture Festival in the past, please do not assume that you will automatically be invited back.
 While you might be invited to join us again, you will increase the likelihood of returning if you let us know that you are interested and available.
 As a volunteer-based festival, we do not have the time or staff to contact all 500+ performers who have graced our stages over the last 13 years, so it is incumbent upon you to contact us if you want to perform in the 2017 festival.

 Be sure to read all of the following information before you contact us so that you have an understanding of how our festival works, and so that you know what information we need from you in order to consider inviting you to perform at our festival.